sophienyaa/NodeJBD/README.md

 # NodeJBD

-Utility to retrieve data from JBD/Overkill Solar BMS units and publish it to MQTT, written in NodeJS, Based on [NodeJBD](https://github.com/mickwheelz/NodeJBD).
+Utility to retrieve data from JBD/Overkill Solar BMS units and publish it to MQTT, written in NodeJS, Based on [NodeRenogy](https://github.com/mickwheelz/NodeRenogy).

 Data can then be surfaced in Home Assistant, or anything else that can read from a MQTT bus.

-**NOTE: This is still very *alpha* and untested.
-It does however publish (most) data on registers 3 and 4 to MQTT**
+**NOTE:** This software provides *read-only* access to your BMS, intended for publshing information to Home Assistant, Grafana, or similar.
+You can not change any BMS parameters with this software.

-This readme will be updated when the software is more complete, use at your own risk.
+This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Thanks